Foundations of Natural Intelligence

 Meet your facilitators

-Each FNI course is guided by a diverse group of facilitators who
+Each retreat is guided by a diverse group of experienced facilitators who all share a love of (un)learning and the outdoors.

 Peter Young